valecanto/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-vm-size.md

 These virtual machines are strong options for big data, data warehouse, reporting, and ETL workloads.
 The high throughput and IOPS of the local NVMe storage is a good use case for processing files that will be loaded into your database and other scenarios where the data can be recreated from the source system or other repositories such as Azure Blob storage or Azure Data Lake.
 [Lsv2-series](/azure/virtual-machines/lsv2-series) VMs can also burst their disk performance for up to 30 minutes at a time.

-These virtual machines size from 8 to 80 vCPU with 8 GiB of memory per vCPU and for every 8 vCPUs there's 1.92 TB of NVMe SSD.
-This means for the largest VM of this series, the [L80s_v2](/azure/virtual-machines/lsv2-series), there's 80 vCPU and 640 BiB of memory with 10x1.92TB of NVMe storage.
+These virtual machines size from 8 to 80 vCPU with 8 GiB of memory per vCPU and for every 8 vCPUs there's 1.92 TiB of NVMe SSD.
+This means for the largest VM of this series, the [L80s_v2](/azure/virtual-machines/lsv2-series), there's 80 vCPU and 640 BiB of memory with 10x1.92 TiB of NVMe storage.
 There's a consistent memory-to-vCore ratio of 8 across all of these virtual machines.

 The NVMe storage is ephemeral meaning that data will be lost on these disks if you deallocate your virtual machine, or if it's moved to a different host for service healing.

 The Lsv2 and Ls series support [premium storage](/azure/virtual-machines/premium-storage-performance), but not premium storage caching.
 The creation of a local cache to increase IOPs isn't supported.

 > [!WARNING]
 > Storing your data files on the ephemeral NVMe storage could result in data loss when the VM is deallocated.

 ## Constrained vCores